jagree19/SER322---MyTunes/README.md

 Place both the index.html and the db_controller.php into the same folder and deploy on a local server.

 You will also need to have a mysql database set up.
-The MyTunesX.X_SQL.txt file contains the sql code to generate the database.
-At the moment there is no data provided for the tables, just the table set up.
+The MyTunesX.X_SQL.sql file contains a dump of the MyTunes database with some seed info in it already.
+It should set up a working database to interact with the web server application.